 - Applicants are required to have a minimum of one year or two semester-hour laboratory courses in each of the following:

 A semester of Biochemistry with lab may be taken instead of a second semester of Organic Chemistry.
 AP credit may be used in place of one semester of the Physics requirement.
 If AP credit was received for one or more of the other courses listed above, one year of advanced courses with lab in the same discipline must be completed.
 All required courses must have the corresponding lab hours.

 - The applicant must have taken the Medical College Admissions Test (MCAT) at least once on or after April 1, 2018, and obtained a percentile rank of at least 25.
 The applicant must have an MCAT Percentile Rank times his/her Cumulative Undergraduate BCPM-GPA greater than 93 in order to receive an invitation to submit a secondary application.
 For applicants with earned graduate degrees or 20 or more hours of graduate coursework, an invitation to submit a secondary application is sent if the average MCAT percentile rank is 25 or greater, regardless of Cumulative Undergraduate BCPM-GPA.

 - The applicant must complete the online assessment CASPer.
 Find out more about CASPer.

-- The applicant must submit a minimum of two (2) letters of recommendation (or one committee letter).
+- The applicant must submit a minimum of three (3) letters of recommendation (or one committee letter).
 For more information on letters of recommendation, please visit the FAQs.

 - Applicants who are submitting a secondary application must include along with their form: a $90 application fee, declaration of domicile in the state of Georgia, state-issued photo ID, required premedical course form, and photograph.
 (The application fee is automatically waived for applicants who have a valid Fee Assistance Program waiver from AMCAS.)